 Trumpet pitcher plants can be propagated by seed, root division, leaf pullings and tissue culture.
 It takes about 3-5 years for the plant to reach flowering size from seed.
 They are perennial so they live for two years or more and when properly cared for can live for many years.

 The leaves of the Trumpet pitcher plant have evolved into specialized cylindrical pitchers or funnels that are excellent at trapping insects.
 Their traps are static and do not rely on the use of moving parts.

-Trumpet pitchers attracts prey using a combination of lures including colour, scent and a nectar-like secretion on the lip or rim of pitchers.
-Insects are forced to walk on the slippery rim in order to get to the nectar and they invariably slip and fall down to the bottom of the pitcher because of gravity.
-Furthermore, Coniine, a toxin found in poison hemlock has been detected in about 8 species of Sarracenia and also may play a role in the insects demise.
+Trumpet pitchers attract their prey using a combination of lures including colour, scent and a nectar-like secretion on the lip or rim of pitchers.
+Insects are forced to walk on the slippery rim in order to get to the nectar and they often slip and fall down to the bottom of the pitcher aided by of gravity.
+Furthermore Coniine, a toxin found in poison hemlock has been detected in about 8 species of Sarracenia and also may play a role in the insects demise.

 Once inside the pitcher, the insect finds the footing very slippery because of a waxy surface covering the walls of the pitcher.
 Further down the tube, downward-pointing hairs make retreat impossible.
 In the lowest region of the tube, specialized glands on the inside surface of the pitcher excrete a fluid containing digestive enzymes which liquefies the trapped insect so that it can be digested.
 The exoskeletons are usually not digested, and over the course of the summer fill up the pitcher tube.

 The main prey of Sarracenia are ants, flies, wasps, bees, beetles, slugs and snails.